 In Europe, these regulations, including the requirements for approvals, clearance or grant of Conformité Européenne, or CE, Certificates of Conformity and the time required for regulatory review, vary from country to country.
 Failure to obtain regulatory approval, clearance or CE Certificates of Conformity (or equivalent) in any foreign country in which Microbot plans to market its product candidates may harm its ability to generate revenue and harm its business.
 Approval and CE marking procedures vary among countries and can involve additional product testing and additional administrative review periods.
 The time required to obtain approval or CE Certificate of Conformity in other countries might differ from that required to obtain FDA clearance.
-The regulatory approval or CE marking of a product candidate in one country does not ensure regulatory approval in another, but a failure or delay in obtaining regulatory approval or a CE Certificate of Conformity in one country may negatively impact the regulatory process in others.
+The regulatory approval or CE marking process in other countries may include all of the risks detailed above regarding FDA clearance in the United States.
+Regulatory approval or a CE Certificate of Conformity in one country does not ensure regulatory approval in another, but a failure or delay in obtaining regulatory approval or a CE Certificate of Conformity in one country may negatively impact the regulatory process in others.
 Failure to obtain regulatory approval or a CE Certificate of Conformity in other countries or any delay or setback in obtaining such approval could have the same adverse effects described above regarding FDA clearance in the United States.